fabric8io/fabric8/bai/ReadMe.md

 ### MongoDb collections

-* **exchangeXray** contains a list of all the context and route IDs which are beinbg audited; so querying this collection allows tools to render the various event streams
 * **baievents** contains all the events in a flat easy to query collection
 * **$contextId.$routeId** contains all the exchanges on this route
+* **exchangeXray** contains a list of all the context & route collections that each breadcrumb has been through; so for a given bread crumb ID you can find what collections to filter to find details of all its exchanges